HankiDesign/open-source-mac-os-apps/README.md

 - [PDF Archiver](https://github.com/PDF-Archiver/PDF-Archiver) - Nice tool for tagging and archiving tasks.  ![swift_icon]
 - [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop) - Desktop app that uses the paperless API to manage your document scans.  ![javascript_icon]
 - [Quicksilver](https://github.com/quicksilver/Quicksilver) - Quicksilver is a fast macOS productivity application that gives you the power to control your Mac quickly and elegantly.  ![objective_c_icon]
 - [Quickwords](https://github.com/quickwords/quickwords) - Write anything in a matter of seconds.
-Create snippets that can substitute text, execute tedious tasks and more. ![javascript_icon] ![javascript_icon] ![css_icon]
+Create snippets that can substitute text, execute tedious tasks and more. ![javascript_icon] ![css_icon]
 - [SelfControl](https://github.com/SelfControlApp/selfcontrol) - macOS app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.  ![objective_c_icon]
 - [Speed Reader](https://github.com/LumingYin/SpeedReader) - Read faster with the power of silencing vocalization with SpeedReader. ![swift_icon]
 - [StickyNotes](https://github.com/LumingYin/StickyNotes) - A Windows 10-esque Sticky Notes app implemented in AppKit. ![swift_icon]